New Norfolk

 New Norfolk is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-New Norfolk's dwelling structure, as per the latest Census, consisted of 92.3% houses and 7.7% other dwellings (including semi-detached, apartments, and 'other' dwellings).
-This compares to Hobart metro's 83.1% houses and 17.0% other dwellings.
-Home ownership in New Norfolk stood at 33.0%, with mortgaged dwellings at 39.1% and rented ones at 27.9%.
-The median monthly mortgage repayment was $1,200, lower than Hobart metro's average of $1,300.
-Median weekly rent in New Norfolk was $290, compared to $320 in Hobart metro.
-Nationally, New Norfolk's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In New Norfolk, as per the latest Census, 92.3% of dwellings were houses, with the remaining 7.7% being semi-detached, apartments, or other types.
+This contrasts with Hobart metro's figures of 83.1% houses and 17.0% other dwellings.
+Home ownership in New Norfolk stood at 33.0%, with mortgaged properties at 39.1% and rented ones at 27.9%.
+The median monthly mortgage repayment was $1,200, lower than Hobart metro's $1,300.
+The median weekly rent was $290, compared to Hobart metro's $320.
+Nationally, New Norfolk's mortgage repayments were significantly lower at $1,200 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing